William Cutolo: Criminal career

 William Cutolo, christened Guglielmo Cutolo, was born in Potenza in Basilicata and raised in the Brooklyn borough of New York City.
 William Sr. was the brother of Gertrude, Barbara, and Geraldine Cutolo.
 He had three daughters and a son named William Jr. to previous wife Margurite Butera.
 In 1990, Cutolo had his third daughter, Dana, with his wife Bette Anne Fox, from Brooklyn.
 William Jr. followed his father into illegal gambling and loansharking and was eventually convicted of extortion and racketeering.

 Cutolo was also involved with several charities.
 He was a fundraising chairman and board member for the National Leukemia Research Association in Garden City, New York.
 Cutolo sat on the Medical Advisory Committee as Chairman of "Team Leukemia", and was associated with the New York chapter of the Leukemia and Lymphoma Society in Rye Brook, New York.
-He helped raise $400,000 for Local 204 as well as many other locals over the years.
+He helped raise $400,000 for International Brotherhood of Electrical Workers Local 204 as well as many other locals over the years.
 In 1988, Cutolo was honored as the National Leukemia Association's Man of the Year.
 Cutolo paid for their holiday parties and dressed up every year as Santa Claus for the National Children's Leukemia Association in Borough Park, Brooklyn as his son, William Jr., handed out gifts and posed for pictures with the stricken children.

 Cutolo rose up the ranks of the Colombo crime family during the late 1980s under acting boss Victor Orena.
 Originally a soldier in captain Pasquale Amato's crew, Cutolo soon became one of the family's more powerful leaders.
 Cutolo was successful because he made much money and commanded a crew of hitmen.
 His crew included Joseph Petillo, Dominick Dionisio, Michael Spataro, Ralph Guccione, Vincent "Chickie" DeMartino, Michael Donato and his son William Cutolo Jr. Cutolo earned the nickname "Billy Fingers" because he was missing one finger and another one was mutilated due to an occupational accident at a hamburger store.
 In 1989, Cutolo earned his nickname "Wild Bill" after beating a man with a baseball bat.
 Cutolo was fond of cowboy boots and frequently wore a large brown ten-gallon hat.
 He operated Bill's Friendly Bocce social club in the Bath Beach section of Brooklyn as his headquarters.
 Cutolo was the best man at mobster John "Jackie" DeRoss's wedding, the man who would eventually participate in his murder.

 Unyielding in negotiations and harsh with his crew members, Cutolo made no secret of his ambition to become boss of the Colombo family.